SaroLovito/alexa_skill_chatbot/README.md

-# BSc Thesis project: "Implementation of autoregressive language model for human-AI interaction using Alexa virtual assistant technology"
+# BSc Thesis project: Bloom Model on Alexa skill using AWS environment

+Title:  "Implementation of autoregressive language model for human-AI interaction using Alexa virtual assistant technology"